weaveworks-guides/weave-net-legacy/vagrant.md

 please make sure to try upgrading both of the packages first.

 We only use Vagrant with the default VirtualBox backend, as it works on all major operationg systems.
-It also doesn't requite installation of a 3rd-party plugin and doesn't directly imply that the user has to pay for anything (e.g. a VMWare license or public cloud compute time), they can just run everything on their own computer.
+It also doesn't require installation of a 3rd-party plugin and doesn't directly imply that the user has to pay for anything (e.g. a VMWare license or public cloud compute time), they can just run everything on their own computer.

 The intention of our guides is to demonstrate a fully-functional system in a box, and we do expect users to learn it from using a Vagrant-based guide and later adopt elsewhere.
-As said, we always assume a VirtualBox-based setup, but will certainly accept contributions for enabling other environments.
-However, we do not recommend users to directly deploy the exact same Vagrant infrastructure in public cloud using any of the 3rd-party plugins, as there exist better tools for this (e.g. [Terraform](http://terraform.io)), as Vagrant is meant as development-only type of tool by design.
-A public cloud provider plugin could come in handy when you want to scale out your development cluster, but you should consider using a tool that will allow you to manage instances as well as other resources, e.g. storage and access from external networks.
-Vagrant won't manage any resources for you and mixing tools makes your work harder if you haven't picked the right one in the first place.
+As said, we always assume a VirtualBox-based setup, and we will certainly accept contributions for enabling other environments.

 Do note that we currently have no implicit figures of RAM and CPU requirements in any of our guides, and perfomance may vary depending on your hardware, however in most cases you should be able to reduce the figures declared in Vagrantfile that you are using.
 We do generally refrain from using more then 3 VMs claiming 6GB+ in total and never ask for more then 2 CPU cores per VM.
+A public cloud provider plugin could come in handy when you want to scale out your development cluster.

+Vagrant is generally used as a development tool, so we don't recommend transplanting Vagrant workflows directly to production.
+If are thinking about this, you may wish to consider [other HashiCorp tool](https://www.terraform.io/intro/hashicorp-ecosystem.html).

 ## General usage pattern